AnyChart/docs.anychart.com/Resource_Chart/Overview.md

 <li>resource planning</li>
 </ul>

 Resource Chart is rather similar to a Resource Gantt Chart, the only difference between them is in the appearance.
 The purposes of a Resource Chart are completely the same as those for a Resource Gantt Chart.

+This section is supposed to give all the information about Resource Charts and its adjusting.
+The very first article we would recommend to visit is [Quick Start](Quick_Start) - this article explains the basic moments about creating a Resource Chart.

+To learn more about data and its adjusting, look through the [Working with Data](Working_With_Data) article.

+Different modes of working with time and adjusting them is described in the [Time Tracking Mode](Time_Tracking_Mode) article.

+The [Visual Appearance](Visual_Appearance) tells about fixing colors, fonts and other visual settings.

 ## Picture Guide